 Types of treatment

-Your doctor may suggest chemotherapy, radiotherapy, more rarely surgery or a combination of treatments.
-You will also have medicines to control symptoms.
+Your doctor might suggest chemotherapy, radiotherapy, more rarely surgery or a combination of treatments.
+You also have medicines such as painkillers, to control symptoms.

 - where the cancer has spread to

 - the size and number of any secondary cancers

 - your general health

 - your wishes